 It’s understandable if you think that using glue around fish is a bad idea.

-You want to build the aquascape like you’ve imagined it but an aquarium safe glue for rocks just seems counterintuitive.
+You want to build the aquascape as you’ve imagined it but an aquarium safe glue for rocks just seems counterintuitive.

 I remember thinking “this can’t be safe, there are tons of crazy stuff in it!”.